Destiny (ISS module)

 The Destiny module, also known as the U.S. Lab, is the primary operating facility for U.S. research payloads aboard the International Space Station (ISS).
-It was berthed to the Unity module and activated over a period of five days in February, 2001.
+It was berthed to the forward port of the Unity module and activated over a period of five days in February 2001.
 Destiny is NASA's first permanent operating orbital research station since Skylab was vacated in February 1974.